NMIL230/nmil-p-mc-pixelLOG/README.md

 ## Features
 - **Player Data Logging**: Captures and logs detailed player information.
 - **Event Tracking**: Tracks game events like block placement, item drops, and interactions.
-- **[COMING SOON]** We will introduce a configuration files to allow users to set parameters and the type of data collected.

 ---